 Types of RV Storage

 This option provides you with protection from the outdoor elements.
-However, you will likely be parked alongside other RVs.
-Garage storage will likely be cheaper than a roll-up door unit.
+However, you will likely be parked alongside other RVs and won’t have your own spot.
+As a result, garage storage will be cheaper than an individual roll-up door unit (since you aren’t paying for privacy).

 Pros: